-We have a variety of resources for parents, including family resources and better parenting resources.
+We have a variety of resources, including family resources and parenting resources.

 Resources for New Parents